Abe ally Sanae Takaichi enters LDP race as underdog

 It is therefore unclear how many of the 96 members in Abe's faction will follow his lead and support her.
 But Takaichi’s political ideology is closest to Abe’s among those running so far, which is one reason he’s backing her.
 Her candidacy is also seen within the LDP as more of a step by her and Abe toward building a coalition of like-minded party members for the subsequent general election.

-Takaichi — who first entered politics in 1993, representing a mostly rural district in Nara Prefecture that includes the city of Tenri — has long been a close of Abe and has served under him in various posts.
+Takaichi — who first entered politics in 1993, representing a mostly rural district in Nara Prefecture that includes the city of Tenri — has long been a close ally of Abe and has served under him in various posts.
 In 2006, she joined Abe’s first Cabinet as minister for Okinawa and the Northern Territories, and she became the LDP’s first-ever policy research council chair in 2012 — after the party returned to power with Abe as leader again — with the position giving her control over party policy in the Diet.

 The leadership contender, who is aiming to become Japan’s first female prime minister, announced her candidacy last month with an article in the Bungei Shunju magazine.
 Her economic policy, which she has dubbed “Sanaenomics” after Abe's Abenomics, is very similar to her ally’s economic philosophy, she said in a TV interview Friday.